EVENT - MYTHICAL DRAGON BAY & HANOI

 DAY 1: 2nd March 2014

-In the early afternoon, you will transfer from the ship to the nearby Indochina Junk, a beautiful vessel constructed in Vietnam.
-Like all traditional junks, the Indochina is made entirely of wood, although this ship takes luxury to a new level and provides an exclusive onboard experience.
+In the early afternoon, you will transfer from the ship to the nearby Bhaya Junk, a beautiful vessel constructed in Vietnam.
+Like all traditional junks, the Bhaya is made entirely of wood, although this ship takes luxury to a new level and provides an exclusive onboard experience.

-The dining room is particularly noteworthy for offering panoramic views and outstanding Vietnamese and international cuisine in a romantic setting.
-Additionally, the size of the Indochina allows this extraordinary vessel to cruise closer to the most scenic natural wonders of Ha Long Bay.
+The dining room is particularly noteworthy for offering outstanding Vietnamese and international cuisine in a romantic setting.
+Additionally, the size of the Bhaya Junk allows this extraordinary vessel to cruise closer to the most scenic natural wonders of Ha Long Bay.

 Soon after boarding, you will begin cruising the picturesque bay in the Gulf of Tonkin.
 Revered for its nearly 2,000 picturesque islands and precipitous limestone pillars, Ha Long Bay has been deemed a UNESCO World Heritage site.